How to Achieve a Calculated Field Sum Divided by Count in a Pivot Table

 Calculated Field Sum Divided by Count

-In a moment, you see the Average values as we divided the calculated field sum with the count.
-In the latter illustration, we show the Checked fields with their outcomes in a Pivot Table.
+• You see the average values as we divide the calculated field sum by the count.
+The latter illustration shows the Checked fields’ outcomes in a Pivot Table.

 Pivot Table Calculated Field Sum Divided by Count

-We can achieve the average or Total Sum divided by Count in multiple alternative ways in the Pivot Table.
-However, Calculated Field Sum divided by Count knowingly calculable adding a helper column making each entry as unique countable by the Pivot Table.
-Otherwise, the Issue with Calculated Field happens.
+In the Pivot Table, we can achieve the average or Total Sum divided by Count in multiple alternative ways.
+However, the Calculated Field Sum divided by Count is knowingly calculable by adding a helper column, making each entry unique and countable by the Pivot Table.
+Otherwise, the Issue with the Calculated Field happens.

 Read more: How to Get a Count in Excel Pivot Table Calculated Field

-Alternative Way to Calculate Average in Pivot Table (without Calculated Field)
+Alternative Way to Calculate the Average in a Pivot Table (without Calculated Field)

 Field Setting-Pivot Table Calculated Field Sum Divided by Count